Midol Caffeine Free

 What are some things I need to know or do while I take Midol Caffeine Free?

-- Tell all of your health care providers that you take Midol Caffeine Free.
+- Tell all of your health care providers that you take Midol Caffeine Free (acetaminophen and pamabrom).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Talk with your doctor before you drink alcohol.